Throughout his younger years, Mike Kerslake was fascinated by tech, and though he strayed from it again and again, he always came back.

 Balancing Work and Coding Bootcamp

 If you want to become a programmer but can’t quit your full-time job, Fullstack Academy’s part-time Flex Immersive Program might be just the thing for you.
-As a Flex student, you’ll learn our award-winning curriculum over a six-month period and emerge ready for a job as a programmer.
 Check out success stories from a few other Flex grads to get excited about the outcomes that await you.